-“Capco has supported me all the way."
+“Capco has supported me all the way”

-Interests: Learning new things, reading, relaxing|
+|Interests:||Learning new things, reading, relaxing|

-I quickly became enchanted by Capco and accepted an offer for a Learning & Development Coordinator role after just one telephone interview with the North America team lead.
-She was someone I knew I would be able to learn a lot from, and I still count her as a good friend and mentor to this day.
+I was quickly enchanted by Capco and accepted an offer for a Learning and Development Coordinator role after just one telephone interview with the North America L&D Lead.
+She was someone I knew I would be able to learn a lot from – and I still count her as a good friend and mentor to this day.

-As soon as I joined our New York office, I found myself working alongside the most interesting and fun people.
+As soon as I stepped into the super sterile white box that is our New York office I found myself working alongside the most interesting and fun people.
 I loved it.
 My journey from there has been quite varied.
-Within two and a half years, I was a global L&D specialist and then moved onto the business side to design and deliver ‘disruptive experiences’ within the Digital practice.
+Within two and a half years I was a Global L&D Specialist and then moved onto the business side to design and deliver ‘disruptive experiences’ within the Digital practice.
 Since then, I’ve had the opportunity to grow into the customer and employee experience space.

-Now, as I grow in a different way as a new working mother, the company is once again proving its commitment to me by offering me the flexibility to set my work schedule.
-I should add that I also met my husband at Capco (and he also still works here), so I guess that one counts as both a personal and professional milestone facilitated by Capco.
+I’ve been with Capco for close to eight years now and whenever people ask me why I stay, my answer is that it is down to the opportunities to grow and carve out a role for myself.
+Capco has supported me all the way, including funding my UX/UI certification in 2015.
+Now, as I grow in a different way as a new working mother, the company is once again proving its commitment to me by offering me the flexibility to set my own schedule.
+I should add that I also met my husband at Capco (and he also still works here) so I guess that one counts as both a personal and professional milestone facilitated by Capco.